David Rutley: Personal life

-Rutley is married to his wife, Rachel, a physiotherapist, with whom he has 4 children.
-Rutley is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Rutley served as an LDS Church missionary in the North of England from 1979 to 1981.
+Rutley is married to his wife, Rachel, a physiotherapist, with whom he has four children.
+He is a member of the Church of Jesus Christ of Latter-day Saints, and served as an LDS Church missionary in the North of England from 1979 to 1981.

 Outside politics, he is a keen mountaineer and has climbed in mountain ranges throughout the world.
 He also enjoys fishing, and bird watching.
-Although not a player, he is the honorary vice-president of the Ash Tree Cricket Club, Prestbury, which is in his constituency.
+Although not a player, he is the honorary vice-president of the Ash Tree Cricket Club in Prestbury, which is in his former constituency.